mbernhard7/ToDoList/docs/design.md

 Our overall design for supporting multiple lists, as well as the attention to detail with accessibility.

-Overall, we found this to be one of the tougher labs, but are proud of our ability to work through challenges and complete an application we are both very proud of.
+We found this to be one of the tougher labs, but are proud of our ability to work through challenges and complete an application we are both very proud of.

 ### Final Design Flow: